albertosaurus/power_enum_2/README.md

     end
     add_index :booking_statuses, [:name], :unique => true

-Notice that a unique index is automatically created on the name column.
+Notice that a unique index is automatically created on the specified name column.

 ##### `remove_enum(enum_name)`